 3. Discuss the range of options with one of the Global Envoys or Off Campus Study staff members.

 4. Meet with the Campus Program Adviser(s) to find out more about the program and decide if it will be a good fit for you.
 Each program has a Campus Program Adviser listed in the Fact Sheet area.

 5. The following components will be part of your online application:

-- Academic Adviser(s) approval is needed for a first and second-choice semester option for OCS Proposed Courses & 4 Year Plans.
+- Academic Adviser(s) approval is needed for OCS Proposed Courses.

 Undeclared - Discuss your plans with a professor in your intended major.
 Your four-year plans must show an intended major and be approved by both your current adviser and a faculty member in your intended major department, ideally your intended academic adviser.